adhikarirsr/academic-kickstart/content/post/why/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = ""
 +++
 As a Ph.D. student, we are exposed to lots of new ideas and concepts.
-The posts on websites are my attempt to keep track of those ideas and concepts.
+The posts on this website are my attempt to keep track of those ideas and concepts.
 I started a blog a couple of years ago but failed to maintain it.
 This is my second go at it.
+Better late than never.

 I set up this website using Hugo framework with the academic theme.
 I have high hopes from this set up as it natively supports $\LaTeX$.